dotnet/corefx/Documentation/building/windows-instructions.md

 be using language features that are not understood by the IDE, which might result in errors that show up as red squiggles while writing code.
 Such errors should, however, not affect the actual compilation.

 * Running tests from using the VS test explorer does not currently work after we switched to running on CoreCLR.
-[We will be working on enabling full VS test integration](https://github.com/dotnet/corefx/issues/20627) but we don't have an ETA yet.
+[We are actively working on enabling full VS test integration](https://github.com/dotnet/corefx/issues/20627) but we don't have an ETA yet.
 In the meantime, use the steps above to launch/debug the tests using the console runner.

 * If your build fails with "[...].dll - Access is denied" errors, it might be because Visual Studio/MSBuild is locking these files.
 Try shutting down `VBCSCompiler.exe` and `dotnet.exe` from the task manager before building again.